Harry Vanda: The Easybeats

+Vanda and Young

 In 1973, Vanda and Young returned to Australia and took over as the house producers for leading independent record production company, Albert Productions, and publisher J. Albert & Son.
-From 1974 onwards they enjoyed huge success in Australia and internationally, writing and producing hits for a number of popular Australian groups and solo singers, including John Paul Young, Cheetah, Stevie Wright, Ted Mulry, Rose Tattoo, the Angels, William Shakespeare, Mark Williams and, most notably, AC/DC.
+From 1974, they enjoyed huge success in Australia and internationally, writing and producing hits for a number of popular Australian groups and solo singers, including John Paul Young, Cheetah, Stevie Wright, Ted Mulry, Rose Tattoo, the Angels, William Shakespeare, Mark Williams and, most notably, AC/DC.
 AC/DC included George Young's brothers, guitarists Angus and Malcolm Young.
 Vanda & Young produced landmark albums such as Let There Be Rock, Powerage, If You Want Blood You've Got It, Dirty Deeds Done Dirt Cheap, High Voltage/TNT, amongst others.

-Vanda and Young also had major international success with their own studio-only project Flash and the Pan, achieving many hits round the world over a 15-year period, particularly in Europe where they had many chart topping records.
+Vanda and Young had major international success with their own studio-only project Flash and the Pan, achieving many hits around the world over a 15-year period, particularly in Europe, where they had many chart-topping records.
 Grace Jones had a hit with a cover of the Flash and the Pan song "Walking in the Rain".

-In 1988 Vanda was inducted, along with George Young, into the inaugural class of the ARIA Hall of Fame.
+Later work

 By the late 1990s, Vanda and Young had left their longtime partnership with Albert Productions, and retired from the music industry.
 However, in 2005, Harry Vanda started Flashpoint Music in Surry Hills with his producer/engineer son, Daniel Vandenberg, setting up one of Australia's premier private studios.
 The studio has produced bands such as the Wrights and British India.